A Loan or a Credit Card?

-When these bills and costs hit, they must be taken care of immediately to avoid racking up additional charges or late payment fees, which is why so many people choose to take out loans, credit cards or advances.
-The problem is that there’s just too much selection, and sometimes it’s difficult to know exactly what product might be best for you.
+When these types of costs hit, they must be taken care of immediately to avoid racking up additional charges or late payment fees.
+This is why so many people choose to take out loans, credit cards or other types of advances.
+The thing is, there’s a large selection out there, and sometimes it’s difficult to know exactly what product might be best for you.

 It helps to know how some financial products can be more beneficial than others in certain situations.
-Whenever you make any financial decision, you should consider all options before making an informed selection, to make sure that you save money in the long run without incurring any additional fees.
+Whenever you make any financial decision, you should consider all options before making an informed selection.
+You want to make sure here that you save money in the long run without incurring any additional fees.

 One of the most common forms of credit comes in the shape of a small, colourful plastic rectangle.
 Most Brits have their own credit card or are named as a card holder on someone else’s account, usually due to opportune marketing techniques utilised both online and through the post.

-Credit cards aren’t always issued by the bank; they can also be store cards used to build up a bank of ‘points’ redeemable for in store discounts – they can be genuinely helpful, allowing users to save a significant amount of money, though they can also make it easy for the user to fall into several thousand pounds worth of debt.
+Credit cards aren’t always issued by the bank, they can also be in the form of a store card.
+Anyone that uses them basically builds up a bank of ‘points’ redeemable for in store discounts.
+Store cards can be genuinely helpful, allowing users to save a significant amount of money.
+However, on the flipside though, they can also make it easy for the user to fall into thousands of pounds worth of debt.

 The main appeal of a credit card is that it can be used anywhere, at any time.
 There are usually no restrictions on what you can purchase, provided you maintain your card within the assigned credit limit and make (at the very least) your minimum payment by the due date every month.

-Credit cards can be a good way to build up a credit score, as they are often easy to obtain via a ‘pre-selection’ process – users should be aware that this can be a predatory form of marketing designed to make the company money.
+Credit cards can be a good way to build up a credit score, as they are often easy to obtain via a ‘pre-selection’ process.
+Users should however – be aware that this can be a predatory form of marketing, it’s essentially designed to make the company money.

-Banks make money from credit cards by charging you interest on your payments – they anticipate that an average user will buy something large and pay it off in installments, allowing the lender to charge a large amount of interest every month.
-The interest rate does vary from lender to lender, so it’s strongly advised to understand exactly what your credit card fees are and how they work.
+Credit card companies make a lot of money by charging you interest on your payments.
+They anticipate that an average user will buy something large and pay it off in installments, allowing the lender to charge the agreed amount of interest every month.
+The interest rate does vary from lender to lender, so it’s essential that you understand exactly what your credit card fees are and how they work.

-One great reason to use a credit card is that purchases will generally only start to accrue interest after your statement due date each month.
-Provided you pay your full credit card balance by the statement date every single month, the interest you pay will be minimal to none, making it a good idea if you know you can quickly clear the balance.
+One great reason to use a credit card, is that purchases will generally only start to accrue interest after your statement due date each month.
+Provided you pay your full credit card balance by the statement date every single month, the interest you pay will be minimal to none, making it a good tool to use, if you know you can quickly clear the balance that is.